COMELEC Overseas Absentee Voting: How to Apply (OAV)

 Absentee voting allows qualified Filipino citizens who cannot vote in their registered precincts on election day to still exercise their right to suffrage.
-There are two types: Overseas Absentee Voting (OAV) under RA 9189 for Filipinos abroad, and Local Absentee Voting (LAV) under RA 10380 for government officials and employees, members of the AFP/PNP, and media on election duty.
-This guide covers both types.
+There are two types: Overseas Absentee Voting (OAV) under RA 9189 (as amended by RA 10590) for Filipinos abroad, and Local Absentee Voting (LAV) under RA 7166 §12 (covering government officials/employees and AFP/PNP) as expanded by RA 10380 (covering media).
+Both OAV and LAV are limited to national positions only: President, Vice-President, Senators, and Party-List.

 Overview